manojahs/React/README.md

 ------------------------
 Open command prompt

-Create a solution
+Create a solution  (ReactCourse.sln)
 -------------------
 dotnet new sln

 create webapi with folder name as API and solution as app with controllers
 -----------------------------------